-A number of subterranean fauna surveys or desktop reviews in the vicinity of salt lakes were consulted to provide context of biodiversity for large inland salt lakes in Western Australia, including Lake Disappointment, Lake Way and Lake Lefroy (Table 4-1).
-It is recognised that these lakes are in considerable distance from the study area; however, any salt lake in the state can provide background data to interpret the results from the survey in the study area.
+Several subterranean fauna surveys or desktop reviews near salt lakes were consulted to provide context of biodiversity for large inland salt lakes in WA, including Lake Disappointment, Lake Way and Lake Lefroy (Table 4-1).
+It is recognised that these lakes are a considerable distance from the study area; however, any salt lake in the state can provide background data to contextualise the desktop review and subsequent survey results.
 All of these salt lakes are also under some impact from mining activities.